MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/let-users-sync-irm-protected-files.md

 - You've applied [Information Rights Management (IRM) to a list or library](https://support.office.com/article/3bdb5c4e-94fc-4741-b02f-4e7cc3c54aa1).
 (On-premises SharePoint Server libraries can't be synced with the new OneDrive sync app.)

-- Your users have disabled syncing using the previous OneDrive sync app
+- Your users have disabled syncing using the previous OneDrive for Business sync app

 ## Known issues

 - This feature doesn't support the IRM setting that expires document access rights.

-## Disabling the previous OneDrive sync app
+## Disabling the previous OneDrive for Business sync app

-To prevent reliability issues, any users that are using the previous OneDrive sync app (Groove.exe) to sync an IRM-protected library must disable syncing.
+To prevent reliability issues, any users that are using the previous OneDrive for Business sync app (Groove.exe) to sync an IRM-protected library must disable syncing.

-1. On a computer that uses the previous OneDrive sync app to sync IRM-protected libraries, right-click the blue OneDrive icon in the notification area, at the far right of the taskbar:
+1. On a computer that uses the previous sync app to sync IRM-protected libraries, right-click the blue OneDrive icon in the notification area, at the far right of the taskbar:

     ![OneDrive - System icon](media/a776932c-5360-4e97-990c-d7da3f3bb2d3.jpg)